-According to a campus announcement late last month, people can opt out of the vaccine requirement for religious, medical or personal reasons.
-But they must obtain a notarized exemption document, as is required for other required vaccines such as the meningitis shot.
+According to a campus announcement late last month, people can opt out of the vaccine requirement for religious, medical or personal concerns with the vaccine’s Emergency Use Authorization.
+But they must obtain a notarized exemption document, as is needed for other required vaccines such as the meningitis shot.

 If students don’t comply or submit exemption documentation by Sept.
-1, they would not be able to live on campus or have access to campus facilities, and would be limited in what courses they could take.
+1, they will not be able to live on campus or have access to campus facilities, and will be limited in what courses they can take.

 According to the university’s website, officials are planning for more in-person activities this fall, including most classes.
 Dormitories will be open but limited to one student per room.

-Across the country, at least four other colleges and universities have instituted similar vaccination mandates, including Rutgers University in New Jersey, a public university, and Cornell University, which is private.
+Across the country, at least four other colleges and universities have instituted similar vaccination mandates, including Rutgers University in New Jersey, a public university, and Cornell University in New York, which is private.

 On Tuesday, Gov. Greg Abbott issued an executive order that would prevent all government agencies, including public universities, from instituting COVID-19 requirements for services.
 The order also applies to organizations that receive public money.